-7. Allow the cakes to cool in the pan for 10-15 minutes before removing from the pan and allowing to cool for 1 hour on the cooling racks.
+7. Allow the cakes to cool in the pan for 10-15 minutes before removing them from the pan and allowing them to cool for 1 hour on the cooling racks.

 Tips and Tricks

-- Carrots: Use freshly grated carrots which have been grated at home.
+- Carrots: Use freshly grated carrots that have been grated at home.
 This is fresher and contains more moisture than pre-grated carrots.